Aligning Outcomes and Assessments

 Once you determine your desired ends (outcomes), you can determine what it will look like for students to demonstrate their knowledge and abilities (assessments).
 Then you can create the opportunities for learning, your instruction.
 This process was coined backward design by Wiggins and McTighe (2006) and is part of what is called constructive alignment (Biggs & Tang, 2007).

 Say your intention is for students to be able to integrate the concepts covered in your course and to apply them to a real problem from the discipline (your Intended Learning Outcomes).
-If most of the class time is spent on explaining the concepts, and if your course exams assess knowledge by asking students to identify and/or describe these concepts, then the average student will adjust his/her study process to these Unintended Learning Outcomes.
+If most of the class time is spent on explaining the concepts, and if your course exams assess knowledge by asking students to identify and/or describe these concepts, then the average student will adjust his/her study process to these knowledge-level learning outcomes only.
 However, if the in-class and homework activities and the exams require students to integrate and apply concepts, then the average student will adjust his/her learning process accordingly.
 And your Intended Learning Outcomes will be accomplished.
 It may take time for students to adjust, but be consistent with your approach.

 ALIGN BOTH ACTION VERBS AND CONTENT